bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The og:site_name property describes the name of the overall website that the webpage belongs to.

-You\'ve now learned how to use Metadata to describe web pages so that social networks can improve user experience by previewing shared content.
+You&apos;ve now learned how to use Metadata to describe web pages so that social networks can improve user experience by previewing shared content.

-Next time you share a website on a social network, you can use what you\'ve learned about Open Graph Protocol properties to generate more clicks.
+Next time you share a website on a social network, you can use what you&apos;ve learned about Open Graph Protocol properties to generate more clicks.

 Social media cards